munificent/craftinginterpreters/book/hash-tables.md

 ^code hash-string

-This is the actual bonafide "hash function" in clox.
+This is the actual bona fide "hash function" in clox.
 The algorithm is called "FNV-1a", and is the shortest decent hash function I know.
 Brevity is certainly a virtue in a book that aims to show you every line of code.

-The basic idea is pretty simple and many hash functions follow the same pattern.
+The basic idea is pretty simple, and many hash functions follow the same pattern.
 You start with some initial hash value, usually a constant with certain carefully chosen mathematical properties.
 Then you walk the data to be hashed.
-For each byte (or sometimes word), you munge the bits into the hash value somehow and then mix the resulting bits around some.
+For each byte (or sometimes word), you mix the bits into the hash value somehow, and then scramble the resulting bits around some.

-What it means to "munge" and "mix" can get pretty sophisticated.
+What it means to "mix" and "scramble" can get pretty sophisticated.
 Ultimately, though, the basic goal is *uniformity* -- we want the resulting hash values to be as widely scattered around the numeric range as possible to avoid collisions and clustering.